tymur-l/SnakeGame_FPGA/text/article.md

   - Game over flag
   - Game won flag

-Update of the game state includes several stages:
+The update of the game state includes several stages:
   1. Move the snake's head to new coordinates, based on a given direction.
 If it turned out that some coordinate is on its edge and it needs to be changed further, then the head has to jump on another edge of the screen.
-For example, a direction is set to left, and the current X coordinate is 0.
+For example, a direction is set to the left, and the current X coordinate is 0.
 Therefore, the new X coordinate should become equal to the last horizontal address.
   2. New coordinates of the snake's head are tested against apple coordinates:
     2.1.
 In case they are equal and the array is not full - add a new tail to the array and increment tail counter.
-When the counter reaches it's highest value (128 in our case) game won flag is being set up and that means, that snake can not grow any more, but the game still continues.
-The new tail is being placed on previous coordinates of a snake's head.
-Random coordinates for X and Y should be taken to place apple there.
+When the counter reaches its highest value (128 in our case), game won flag is being set up and that means, that snake cannot grow anymore, but the game still continues.
+The new tail is being placed on the previous coordinates of the snake's head.
+Random coordinates for X and Y should be taken to place an apple there.
     2.2.
-In case they are not equal - sequentially swap coordinates of adjacent tails. (n + 1)-th tail should receive coordinates of n-th, in case n-th tail was added before (n + 1)-th.
+In case they are not equal - sequentially swap coordinates of the adjacent tails. (n + 1)-th tail should receive coordinates of n-th, in case n-th tail was added before (n + 1)-th.
 The first tail receives old coordinates of the head.
   3. Check, if new coordinates of the snake's head coincide with coordinates of any tail.
-If that is the case, game over flag is raised and the game stops.
+If that is the case, the game over flag is raised and the game stops.

 #### Random coordinate generation